-Self-employed people are those workers who are not employed under a contract.
-Typically, they can include trades such as window-cleaners, certain taxi-drivers, painters and decorators, etc.
+Self-employed people are workers who are not employed under a contract.

 A person can be self-employed as a sole trader or as part of a business partnership.

 If you have recently started trading on a self-employed basis, we will ask for an estimate of the likely income and expenses for the business over the first few months trading.
-This will help us to work out your entitlement sooner rather than having to wait until you have been trading for a few months.
+This will help us to work out your entitlement.

-The rules the Council use are similar to the rules operated for tax purposes.
-Notable differences are that we cannot deduct any sums attributed to expenses such as depreciation, business entertaining, capital repayments on loans or any sum which relates purely or partially to a private expense.
+The rules the Council use are like the rules operated for Tax purposes.
+Notable differences are that we cannot deduct any sums for expenses such as depreciation, business entertaining, capital repayments on loans or any sum which relates purely or partially to a private expense.

 Childminders are treated differently.
-Instead of working out what their actual expenses are, two thirds of their total income is disregarded.
+Instead of working out what their actual expenses are, two thirds of their total income will be disregarded.
 The remaining third becomes their "business income" in our calculations.

-If you are employed in a partnership, the pre-tax profit for the business (i.e. gross income, expenses) is divided equally between the number of partners.
-If there is a formal agreement in the partnership which governs that profit should be treated differently, then this will take priority.
+If you are a partner in a partnership, the pre-tax profit for the business (i.e. gross income less expenses) is divided equally between the number of partners.
+If there is a formal agreement in the partnership which governs that profit should be treated differently, this will take priority.

-We will calculate income tax and National Insurance deductions ourselves based on the net profit figure.
-These figures may differ from the figures worked out by the Inland Revenue.
+We will calculate Tax and National Insurance deductions ourselves based on the pre-tax profit figure.
+These figures may differ from the figures worked out by HMRC.
 Half of any private pension contributions are also disregarded.

-All of the above are then deducted from your net profit figure to give us the earnings amount to be used when calculating Housing Benefit and Council Tax Reduction.
+All the above are then deducted from your pre-tax profit figure to give us the net income amount to be used when calculating Housing Benefit and Council Tax Reduction.